Rishabbh-Sahu/extractive_summarization/README.md

 - PageRank algorithm helps in **sorting these sentences from high to low importance range**.
 Thereafter, pick TOP-N sentences to summaries the document (Can specify number of words as well to genearate the summary)

 #### Model dependencies:
-Code has been written on window's 10 machine with 'miniconda', However it should work across operating systems (unix/mac).
+Code was written on window's 10, using 'miniconda' evnironment, However it should work across operating systems (unix/mac).